Austria to Spain – Part 4: Spain

 Sant Pere de Rhodes from the castle above

-Now we walk down to Sant Pere de Rhodes and visit this fascinating monastery, well explained by an audio guide.
-Especially the church is stunning.
+Then, we walked down to Sant Pere de Rhodes and visited this fascinating monastery, well explained by an audio guide.
+Especially the church was stunning.
 The hight of the nave is exceptional.
-The way the columns are constructed is special and the Romanesque sculpture of the capitals beautiful.
+The way the columns are constructed is special and the Romanesque sculpture of the capitals very beautiful.
 It was constructed in the 10th and 11th century, for sure an outstanding building.

 Main Nave of the Church